csiro-robotics/ohm/docs/gpu/docgpualgorithm.md

 voxel (one per sample), however, only the first thread is allowed to update the voxel occupancy, covariance matrix, mean or other values.
 The remaining threads targetting the same voxel are essentially wasted.

-While this is inefficient, this has prooven effective in updating NDT occupancy in GPU without needing to involve the CPU for this phase.
+While this is inefficient, this has proven effective in updating NDT occupancy in GPU without needing to involve the CPU for this phase.

 Note that the earliest implementation of OHM occupancy launched one thread per voxel in a region with each voxel